What are your picks for the top 20? Let us know @PRWeekUS.

-For last year’s Super Bowl, Tostitos created a Party Safe bag that doubled as a breathalyzer test and included an Uber code for a free ride home.
-The campaign was the result of a partnership with Mothers Against Drunk Driving, Uber, and Tennessee Titans tight end Delanie Walker.
+For the 2017 Super Bowl, Tostitos created a Party Safe bag that doubled as a breathalyzer test and included an Uber code for a free ride home.
+The campaign was the result of a partnership with Mothers Against Drunk Driving, Uber and Tennessee Titans tight end Delanie Walker.

 Joan Cetera, VP of comms for Frito-Lay North America, said the best campaigns are rooted in a real-world problem.
 The brand tied the bag to the Super Bowl because the event has the second-highest incidence of alcohol-related fatalities, she explained.
 "Because Tostitos is such a big part of football gatherings, we felt we could help make a difference and remind people to think twice before driving after the Super Bowl through our alcohol-sensing bag," said Cetera.
 Tostitos Party Safe Bag won PRWeek’s 2018 Campaign of the Year and Best Integration Awards.